Google Tag Gateway

 {% hint style="info" %}

-For detailed instructions, refer to the [Google Tag Gateway documentation](https://developers.google.com/tag-platform/tag-manager/gateway).
+For detailed instructions on verifying GTG enrollment, refer to the [Google Tag Gateway setup guide](https://developers.google.com/tag-platform/tag-manager/gateway/setup-guide).

 {% endhint %}